qasimkhalid/SBEO/MIRO Evaluation.md

 ## References
 [1] Matentzoglu, N., Malone, J., Mungall, C., & Stevens, R. (2018).
 MIRO: guidelines for minimum information for the reporting of an ontology. _Journal of biomedical semantics, 9_(1), 6.
+[2] Dudas, P.M., Ghafourian, M. and Karimi, H.A., 2009, May.
+ONALIN: Ontology and algorithm for indoor routing.
+In 2009 Tenth International Conference on Mobile Data Management: Systems, Services and Middleware (pp. 720-725).
+IEEE.
+[3] Anagnostopoulos, C., Tsetsos, V. and Kikiras, P., 2005.
+OntoNav: A semantic indoor navigation system.
+In 1st Workshop on Semantics in Mobile Environments (SME05), Ayia.
+[4] Kikiras, P., Tsetsos, V. and Hadjiefthymiades, S., 2006, August.
+Ontology-based user modeling for pedestrian navigation systems.
+In ECAI 2006 Workshop on Ubiquitous User Modeling (UbiqUM), Riva del Garda, Italy (pp. 1-6).